Colorado wildfires burn hundreds of homes, force evacuations

 Six people who were injured in the fires were being treated at UCHealth Broomfield Hospital, spokesperson Kelli Christensen said.
 A nearby portion of U.S. Highway 36 also was shut down.

 Colorado’s Front Range, where most of the state’s population lives, had an extremely dry and mild fall, and winter so far has continued to be mostly dry.
-Snow was expected Friday in the region though.
+Denver set a record for most consecutive days without snow before it got a small storm on Dec.
+10. It hasn’t snowed since, though snow was expected in the region Friday.

 One video captured by a bystander outside a Superior Costco store showed an apocalyptic scene with winds whipping through barren trees in the parking lot surrounded by gray skies, a hazy sun and small fires scattered across the ground.